aswatisrl/vidi-mqtt-driver/README.md

 - Enable MQTTS and disable anonymous access if the broker is accessed over public networks
 - Create separate MQTT users for each service (API Server, CoAP Gateway, application clients)

+### HTTP

+For secure remote access of the frontend, use a VPN or reverse proxy with HTTPS.

 ### Network Exposure

-- Configure your firewall in order to expose only necessary ports to external networks:
+Configure your firewall in order to expose only necessary ports to external networks:
  - Frontend (port 80/tcp or 443/tcp)
  - MQTT (port 1883/tcp or 8883/tcp) if required by external applications
  - CoAP (port 5683/udp) and NTP (port 123/udp) only if field devices are not on a private network
-- For secure remote access of the frontend, use a VPN or reverse proxy with HTTPS.

 ### System Updates